utkarsh2102/utkarsh2102.org/content/posts/foss-in-aug-20.md

 #### Other (E)LTS Work:

-- I spent an aditional 11.15 hours working on compiling the responses of the LTS survey and preparing a gist of it for its presentation during the Debian LTS BoF at DebConf20.
+- I spent an additional 11.15 hours working on compiling the responses of the LTS survey and preparing a gist of it for its presentation during the Debian LTS BoF at DebConf20.
 - Triaged [qemu](https://tracker.debian.org/pkg/qemu),
 [pillow](https://tracker.debian.org/pkg/pillow),
 [gupnp](https://tracker.debian.org/pkg/gupnp),